dockstore/dockstore-documentation/docs/advanced-topics/tools-vs-workflows.rst

 =======================================

 .. tip::
-  Generally speaking, if you care more about the Docker image than the description file, and are using CWL, you are dealing with a tool.
-If you care more about the description file, you are dealing with a workflow.
+  Generally speaking, if you care more about the Docker image than the descriptor file, and are using CWL, you are dealing with a tool.
+If you care more about the descriptor file, you are dealing with a workflow.

 History
 -------
 When Dockstore was created, CWL was the first descriptor language we supported.
 CWL has a very clear distinction between a tool and a workflow.
-However, our definition for each does not completely align with the language's specification -- strictly speaking, a CWL CommandLineTool does not require a Docker image, but we require tools to be associated with a Docker image on Dockerstore.
+However, our definition for each does not completely align with the language's specification -- strictly speaking, a CWL CommandLineTool does not require a Docker image, but we require tools to be associated with a Docker image on Dockstore.
 Furthermore, while other descriptor languages do not have separate concepts for tools and workflows, we still maintain a distinction between a tool and a workflow for WDL for legacy reasons.

 Should I write a tool or a workflow?
 ------------------------------------
 .. hint::
-    We generally **discourage** people from writing/registering WDL tools and may depreciate them in the future.
+    We generally **discourage** people from writing/registering WDL tools and may deprecate them in the future.

 Dockstore tools are more associated with creating/owning Docker images that are used in conjunction with a descriptor language, and Dockstore workflows are more closely tied to the descriptor files themselves.
-If you control the Docker image being used by your CWL program, and want verisoning to be based upon that image's tags, you should probably write a tool.
+If you control the Docker image being used by your CWL program, and want versioning to be based upon that image's tags, you should probably write a tool.
 If you do not control the Docker image being used, and/or are not writing in CWL, you should probably write a workflow.
 Of course, everyone's use case is different.
 We encourage you to look around Dockstore for inspiration for your next bioinformatics project.

 Overview
 --------